Please note that the following description of the course is only provisional and therefore subject to change.

 The group work sessions are intended to facilitate the group work.
 During the group work sessions, the different groups can work together in preparing their contribution for the seminar.

-The students have to write two papers of approximately 2.000 words and give one oral presentation.
-For both the papers and the presentation the students have to solve a complex case or write an essay.
-The oral presentation is a pleading statementin a moot court setting.
+The students have to write two papers of approximately 2000 words and give one oral presentation based on one of the written papers.
+For the papers the students have to solve a complex case or write an essay.
+The oral presentation is in the format of a moot court/ debate session.
 The two papers count for 40% each of the final grade and the oral presentation for 20%.

-Students with a final grade of 5 or lower, who have handed in all the two papers and gave the oral presentation, get the possibility to write one paper of approximately 5000 words.
-The topic of this paper will be decided by the instructor.
-The grade for this paper will replace the former grade for the course.
+Students with a final grade of 5 or lower, who have handed in all the two papers and gave the oral presentation, get the possibility two write one paper of approximately 5000 words.
+The topic of this paper will be discussed among the student and the teacher.
+The grade for this paper will replace the former grade.

 Obligatory course materials